codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get if you cross a turkey with a ghost?
-A poultry-geist!
+Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.

 ## Daily Trivia

-When was the programming language &quot;C#&quot; released?
+Which one of these is not an official development name for a Ubuntu release?
- 1. 1998
+ 1. Mystic Mansion
- 2. 2000
+ 2. Wily Werewolf
- 3. 1999
+ 3. Utopic Unicorn
- 4. 2001
+ 4. Trusty Tahr

 <details>
   <summary>Answer</summary>
-  2000
+  Mystic Mansion
 </details>